Extremal Dependence Concepts: Conclusions and future research directions

-\item[(ii)] \textit{Existence of the $\cx$-smallest element in a Fr\'echet class}.
-A small modification of the counterexample in Section~3 of \citet {BJW13} yields that $\mathfrak{F}(F_1,\ldots,F_d)$ may not have a $\cx $-smallest element even when the marginal distributions are assumed to be continuous.
-At the moment we do not have a clear picture of what conditions are required for the existence of a $\cx$-smallest element in a Fr\'echet class.

-\item[(iii)] \textit{General solutions of $M(c)$ and $m(c)$ for nonsupermodular functions $c$.} The case where $c(x_1,\ldots, x_d)=\iiiccc \{\sum_{i=1}^d x_i\le k\}$ is only partially solved based on the idea of complete/joint mixability, as discussed, for instance, in \citet {WPY13} and \citet{PR13}.
+\begin{enumerate}[(i)] \item \textbf{Characterization of complete/joint mixability.} Despite of some recent significant progress, a full characterization of complete/joint mixability is still open.
+In particular, even in the homogeneous case, necessary and sufficient conditions for complete mixability of bounded unimodal distributions is a long standing open problem.
+It was observed that the conditions in Proposition \ref{th:jointly mixable1} are not sufficient for such classes; see for example some numerical verifications given in \cite{PW14}.
+The question regarding the uniqueness of the center of a set of $d$ jointly mixable distributions with infinite first moments is also open. \item \textbf{Existence of the $\cx$-smallest element in a Fr\'echet class.} A small modification of the counterexample in Section 3 of \cite{BJW13} yields that $\FR$ may not have a $\cx$-smallest element even when the marginal distributions are assumed to be continuous.
+At the moment we do not have a clear picture of what conditions are required for the existence of a $\cx$-smallest element in a Fr\'echet class. \item \textbf{General solutions of $M(c)$ and $m(c)$ for non-supermodular functions $c$.} The case where $c(x_1,\dots,x_d)=\idc\{\sum_{i=1}^d x_i\le k\}$ is only partially solved based on the idea of complete/joint mixability, as discussed, for instance, in \cite{WPY13} and \cite{PR13}.
 For more general $c$ the problem becomes

 where $\psi$ is a functional which maps the set of $d$-joint distributions to real numbers.
 Such $\psi$ can be interpreted as a multivariate law-determined risk measure in the context of finance and insurance.
-A univariate risk measure of the sum $X_1+\cdots+X_d$ is a special choice of $\psi$; see \citet{EPRWB14} for a review concerning Value-at-Risk and Expected Shortfall.
+A univariate risk measure of the sum $X_1+\dots+X_d$ is a special choice of $\psi$; see \cite{EPRWB14} for a review concerning Value-at-Risk and Expected Shortfall.

-\item[(iv)] \textit{Stronger extremal negative dependence concepts.} Is there a notion of extremal negative dependence which is stronger than $\Sigma$-countermonotonicity but yet is supported by all Fr\'echet classes?
-Stronger and reasonable concepts are not yet found at the moment.
+\item \textbf{Stronger extremal negative dependence concepts.} Is there a notion of extremal negative dependence which is stronger than $\Sigma$-countermonotonicity but yet is supported by all Fr\'echet classes?
+Till now we were not able to find stronger, reasonable concepts.

-\item[(v)] \textit{Random sequences and asymptotic analysis.} The discussions on extremal dependence concepts can be naturally generalized from random vectors to random sequences.
-One attempt to deal with this type of question is given in \citet{WW13} where a notion of extremal negative dependence for sequences was proposed.
+\item \textbf{Random sequences and asymptotic analysis.} The discussions on extremal dependence concepts can be naturally generalized from random vectors to random sequences.
+One attempt to deal with this type of question is given in~\cite{WW13} where a notion of extremal negative dependence for sequences was proposed.
 Other alternative formulations of extremally negatively dependent sequences are possible, and much research is still needed, especially in the case when the marginal distributions are not identical.